 4. Improve customer satisfaction

 Customer satisfaction greatly impacts retention and loyalty.
 It also improves other positive consumer behaviors, such as recommending the brand to others.
 Any improvement in customer satisfaction impacts ROI, potentially significant.
-That’s the entire basis for the rise of relationship marketing, where marketing shifts its focus to pleasing existing customers than attracting new ones.
+That’s the entire basis for the rise of relationship marketing, where marketing shifts its focus to pleasing existing customers rather than attracting new ones.
 Data suggest that it’s 5X less expensive to keep an existing customer than replace that customer.

 Challenges to implementing predictive analytics

 Looking at the infographic, we see that 43% of those surveyed feel that gaining access to the data is the biggest problem affecting their ability to use the data.
 Much of the data is housed in numerous functional silos, units of the organization, or across country borders making it difficult to get a clear picture of how customers respond to marketing efforts.
 Another 39% of respondents report difficulties integrating data across various places where it is stored.
-Creating actionable insights from the data is reported with only 37% of respondents.
+Creating actionable insights from the data is reported by only 37% of respondents.
 My guess is that this number.

-Creating actionable insights from the data is reported with only 37% of respondents.
+Creating actionable insights from the data is reported by only 37% of respondents.
 My guess is that this number is even larger, in reality, and a function of the old adage “you don’t know what you don’t know”.
 Using data mining techniques mindlessly doesn’t generate insights and may obfuscate true relationships hiding in the data.
 Instead, knowledge of consumer behavior should guide analysis by identifying variables likely to impact important behaviors.

 And, this is the real difficulty.
 Marketers aren’t often trained in data analysis techniques and the colleges and universities firms count on to teach these skills shrink from the job because they fear losing students or getting poor evaluations from students who hate analytics and math.
 To mitigate this problem, firms sometimes hire engineers who possess sufficient analytical skills, not realizing the true impact of their lack of knowledge about marketing concepts.